SunsetWan/translationArchive/Episode 6.md

 <v John Sundell>Welcome to the swift community podcast.
 I am John Sindel.
 And on this episode, we're going to discuss Swift you I and share some of our first impressions of this exciting new framework and how we think it's going to impact the Swift _and Iowa's developer communities._ And to do that, I have three wonderful people joining me on this episode.
 First up is Kateryna Gridina .
 Welcome to the show, Kateryna.

 00:00:35.470 --> 00:00:46.350
 <v Kateryna Gridina>Hi, John.
 Um, hello, everyone.
-My name is Katerina Workings.
-Alana and I just started to play with you, if you're I, like, four weeks ago, but already very excited about this.
+My name is Katerina ~~Workings.
+Alana~~ I'm working in Zalando and I just started to play ~~with you, if you're I,~~  with SwiftUI, like, four weeks ago, but already very excited about this.

 00:00:46.360 --> 00:00:50.040
 <v John Sundell>Awesome.
 And next up, we have Paul Hudson.
 Welcome, Paul.

 00:00:50.100 --> 00:00:55.400
-<v Paul Hudson>Hey, folks.
-My polar run hacking with Swift and I am currently obsessed with you.
-Why?
+<v Paul Hudson>Hey, folks. _My polar run hacking with Swift_ and I am currently obsessed with ~~you.~~ SwiftUI.
 It's great fun.

 00:00:55.690 --> 00:01:00.410
 <v John Sundell>Awesome.
 And last but not least, we have Erica Sadun.
 Welcome, Erica.

 00:01:00.420 --> 00:01:11.730
 <v Erica Sadun>Hi.
-Uh, this is Erica Sadun, and I'm talking from Tessa Ll Island, where I am currently participating in Swift Island of Conference over here with these other two wonderful people.
+Uh, this is Erica Sadun, and I'm talking from ~~Tessa Ll Island~~ Tessel Island , where I am currently participating in Swift Island of Conference over here with these other two wonderful people.

 00:01:11.880 --> 00:01:15.200
-<v Paul Hudson>Keep telling folks here that actually she messed up the title.
-The Erica.
+<v Paul Hudson>I keep telling folks here that actually she messed up the title.
+The Erica Sadun.

 00:01:16.160 --> 00:01:43.170
 <v John Sundell>That's amazing.
-So I am Johnson.
-L. I am the creator of Swift Bison Dele and just a swift developer in general.
+So I am John Sundell.
+I am the creator of Swift by Sundell and just a swift developer in general.
 I love coding and swift writing about swift podcasting about Swift and everything in between.
-So about one month has now passed since Swifty I was first introduced at WWDC 2019.
-So to get us started, I'd love to hear some of your first impressions when you first saw or heard about the announcement of Swifty.
-Why?
+So about one month has now passed since SwiftUI was first introduced at WWDC 2019.
+So to get us started, I'd love to hear some of your first impressions when you first saw or heard about the announcement of SwiftUI

 00:01:43.360 --> 00:01:53.620
 <v Erica Sadun>I think that it explained a lot about the mad rush of proposals that went through swift evolution in the past few months.

 00:01:53.720 --> 00:02:06.660
-<v John Sundell>Yeah, there's been a lot of changes to the language to support the declarative a p I, and with all the function builders and everything that's been added to Swift in order to accommodate the AP, Iove Swifty y
+<v John Sundell>Yeah, there's been a lot of changes to the language to support the declarative API, and with all the function builders and everything that's been added to Swift in order to accommodate the API of SwiftUI

 00:02:06.795 --> 00:02:15.065
-<v Paul Hudson>Well, it's more like way watching it developed for a while.
-And you see these things coming in on give examples and rationales of how it could be used and well,
+<v Paul Hudson>Well, it's more like we watching it developed for a while. _And you see these things coming in on give examples and rationales of how it could be used and well,_

 00:02:15.255 --> 00:02:15.635
-<v Kateryna Gridina>I can
+<v Paul Hudson>I can

 00:02:15.635 --> 00:02:22.265
 <v Paul Hudson>sort of see that.
 But I'm not really seeing the bigger picture here, and they were obviously working towards something where's weren't quite sure what or when.